Bloomberg says he nearly eliminated stop-and-frisk as mayor. But he fought for it to the end.

 "I think we disproportionately stop whites too much and minorities too little," Bloomberg told a radio interviewer early that summer, arguing that stop-and-frisk targeted the people who were committing most of the city's gun violence.

-When a federal judge ruled that the NYPD’s use of stop-and-frisk violated minorities’ rights and ordered oversight by a court-appointed monitor, Bloomberg — a lifelong Democrat who became a Republican to run for mayor and switched to independent while in office — vowed to keep stop-and-frisk going through his final days in office.
-When the council voted to enact the reform measures, he vetoed them, called them “dangerous to the city” and tried to sink attempts to override that veto.
+When a federal judge ruled that the police department's use of stop-and-frisk violated minorities' rights and ordered oversight by a court-appointed monitor, Bloomberg — a lifelong Democrat who became a Republican to run for mayor and switched to independent while in office — vowed to keep stop-and-frisk going through his final days in office.
+When the council voted to enact the reform measures, he vetoed them, called them "dangerous to the city" and tried to sink attempts to override the veto.

 More than six years later, as Bloomberg campaigns for president as a Democrat, that response is noteworthy again.
-As a candidate, he says he now regrets defending the NYPD’s use of stop-and-frisk for so long, and did not understand at the time the pain it caused minority New Yorkers.
-But the policy remains a consistent focus of criticism as he seeks the party’s nomination, cited by his Democratic opponents, President Donald Trump, civil rights activists and people who were subjected to the policing tactic.
+As a candidate, he says that he now regrets defending the NYPD's use of stop-and-frisk for so long and that he did not understand the pain it caused minority New Yorkers at the time.
+But the policy remains a consistent focus of criticism as he seeks the party's nomination, cited by his Democratic opponents, President Donald Trump, civil rights activists and people who were subjected to the policing tactic.

-“We let it get out of control,” Bloomberg said when challenged on the issue again Tuesday at the Democratic debate in South Carolina, where several of his opponents called his deployment of stop-and-frisk racist.
-Bloomberg is not on the ballot for that state’s primary on Saturday, but he is in more than a dozen states holding primaries on Tuesday.
-“And when I realized that, I cut it back by 95 percent.
-And I've apologized and asked for forgiveness.”
+"We let it get out of control," Bloomberg said when challenged on the issue again Tuesday at the Democratic debate in South Carolina, where several of his opponents called his deployment of stop-and-frisk racist.
+Bloomberg is not on the ballot for the state's primary Saturday, but he is on it in more than a dozen states holding primaries Tuesday.
+"And when I realized that, I cut it back by 95 percent.
+And I've apologized and asked for forgiveness."

-That apology came only recently, just before Bloomberg entered the race.
-For years prior, he championed stop-and-frisk as a proven method to prevent shootings and other crimes.
-His recent campaign comments also gloss over the fact that the decline in the use of stop-and-frisk came only after it ballooned to historic levels under his watch and opposition reached a tipping point, according to half a dozen people who were involved in the fight over stop-and-frisk at the time.
+The apology came only recently, just before Bloomberg entered the race.
+For years before, he championed stop-and-frisk as a proven method to prevent shootings and other crimes.
+His recent campaign comments also gloss over the fact that the decline in the use of stop-and-frisk came only after it ballooned to historic levels under his watch and opposition reached a tipping point, according to half a dozen people who were involved in the fight at the time.

-An analysis of police data by the New York Civil Liberties Union — which joined the federal lawsuit that claimed the NYPD was stopping and frisking people without reasonable suspicion — found that its use increased more than 600 percent, from 97,296 stops in 2002 to a peak of 685,724 stops in 2011, just before the lawsuit was filed.
-The vast majority of people targeted in the searches were not charged with a crime.
+An analysis of police data by the New York Civil Liberties Union — which joined the federal lawsuit that claimed the NYPD was stopping and frisking people without reasonable suspicion — found that its use increased by more than 600 percent, from 97,296 stops in 2002 to a peak of 685,724 stops in 2011, just before the lawsuit was filed.
+The vast majority of people targeted in the searches weren't charged with crimes.

-In 2012, the NYPD made a series of changes to its stop-and-frisk policy, including a reminder to officers against racial profiling, and Bloomberg announced his intention to continue the stops but with “civility.”
-Stops began to decline, and the following year, when a federal judge ruled the NYPD’s use of stop-and-frisk unconstitutional, the number tumbled to 191,851.
+In 2012, the NYPD made a series of changes to its stop-and-frisk policy, including a reminder to officers to avoid racial profiling, and Bloomberg announced his intention to continue the stops but with "civility."
+Stops began to decline, and the next year, when a federal judge ruled the NYPD's use of stop-and-frisk unconstitutional, the number tumbled to 191,851.

-While in office, and in the years afterward, Bloomberg tied stop-and-frisk to historic drops in crime, although the downturn persisted with the decline of stop-and-frisk.
+While in office and in the years afterward, Bloomberg tied stop-and-frisk to historic drops in crime, even though the downturn persisted with the decline of stop-and-frisk.

-There is no clear data proving the effect of stop-and-frisk on crime; the causes of New York’s decades-long drop in crime remain debatable.
-Some researchers have found that stops based on clear suspicion of criminal activity contributed to a drop in crime, but that wasn’t the case with stops in which officers could not articulate specific reasons for searching someone.
+There is no clear data proving the effect of stop-and-frisk on crime; the causes of New York's decadeslong drop in crime remain debatable.
+Some researchers have found that stops based on clear suspicion of criminal activity contributed, but that wasn't the case with stops in which officers couldn't articulate specific reasons to search someone.

 "I came into a situation where an awful lot of people were killing an awful lot of other people.
 And it was all pretty much one community," Bloomberg was quoted as saying.
 "And I just said, 'We are going to do anything we can to stop the carnage.'
 The first thing was stop the murders.
 And we brought down the incarceration rate in jails by a third, mostly minority kids.
 We brought down the murder rate by 50 percent, from 600 to 300 murders, and you know who would have been killed."

-A month later, preparing to enter the presidential race, Bloomberg gave a speech to a black church in Brooklyn in which he said he came to see the damage stop-and-frisk did to black and Latino communities, and how crime continued to fall when the tactic was reduced.
+A month later, preparing to enter the presidential race, Bloomberg said in a speech at a black church in Brooklyn that he came to see the damage stop-and-frisk did to black and Latino communities and how crime continued to fall when the tactic was reduced.

-With Bloomberg newly contrite, many of those who challenged him over stop-and-frisk during his time as mayor say that voters now considering whether to support him for president should know how aggressively he resisted.
+With Bloomberg newly contrite, many of those who challenged him over stop-and-frisk say voters now considering whether to support him for president should know how aggressively he resisted.

-The new scrutiny of Bloomberg’s record on stop-and-frisk has also revived feelings of anxiety and anger in many neighborhoods that were targeted during the policy’s height, Bandele said.
+The new scrutiny has also revived feelings of anxiety and anger in many neighborhoods that were targeted during the height of the policy, Bandele said.

 But the bills passed ─ and, as promised, Bloomberg vetoed them.
 He warned that the measures "could reverse the striking, dramatic and wonderful reduction in crime this city has experienced over the last 10 years or 20 years."